Get insider access

 This tablet's standout feature is its OLED display.
 It gets bright enough to combat glare in most indoor settings, and unlike the display on most budget devices, it doesn't look washed out, thanks to its full sRGB and DCI P3 coverage.
 This OLED panel uses PWM (Pulse-Width Modulation) dimming, meaning it flickers, but it's unlikely to be an issue since the flicker frequency is very high.
 The other thing to know about the OLED display is that it's susceptible to permanent burn-in.
 Unfortunately, the keyboard feels rather uncomfortable to type on due to its cramped layout and high operating force, and the touchpad is small and sometimes unresponsive.
 The upside is that the type cover keyboard comes with the device, so you don't have to spend extra for it.

 The best budget gaming laptop for students we've tested is the ASUS TUF Gaming A16 Advantage Edition (2023).
-This AMD system is a great option if you want a device that can double as your gaming rig and as a workstation for students in technical fields like engineering or 3D modeling.
+This AMD system is a great option if you want a device that can double as your gaming rig and for students who need enough performance for technical fields like engineering or 3D modeling.
 It isn't a full workstation replacement, as it's designed primarily for gaming, but unlike the laptops mentioned above, it'll at least give you a good amount of processing power to get the job done.
 The gaming experience is great, as its AMD CPU and GPU can easily push high frame rates in intensive AAA games.

 Display options include a 165Hz FHD+ or a 240Hz QHD+ panel; both support variable refresh rate to reduce screen tearing.
 There's a wide port selection for peripherals and external displays, including an Ethernet and HDMI 2.1.
-You can only get up to 32GB of RAM and 1TB of storage, though these components are user-replaceable.
+You can only get up to 32GB of RAM and 1TB of storage, though these components are user-replaceable, so you can add more if you need it for your workflow.
 Unfortunately, its loud fans can be quite distracting in quiet classrooms.
 Another downside is that this laptop is fairly bulky, so it might not fit into smaller bags.
 Its battery life in light uses is excellent at around 13 hours, but that cuts down to around two hours when gaming or performing intensive tasks.

 The Acer Chromebook 516 GE is a 16-inch laptop designed for cloud gaming and a cheaper alternative to the ASUS TUF Gaming A16 Advantage Edition (2023).
 It doesn't have nearly as much processing power and runs Chrome OS, so it's only suitable for students with a lighter workload that they can access via the Chrome browser or Android apps.
 You can use it purely for productivity, too, but it's a pretty big device to lug around just for your schoolwork.